john-sharratt/oktree/README.md

 ### Optimizations:

 - `Unsigned` arithmetics, bitwise operations.
 - Tree structure is represented by flat, reusable pools.
-Removed data is marked only as removed.
+Removed data is marked only.
 - Few memory allocations.
 Heapless structures are used.
 - No smart pointers (RC, RefCell e.t.c)